JamesKBowler/fxcollect/README.md

   https://github.com/JamesKBowler/python-forexconnect

  5. Download this repository and place in a convenient location

- 6. Create a logs folder in the root directory
-  `$ mkdir ~/fxcmminer_1.1/logs/live.log`

- 7. Set the system time zone to UTC, this is important as all data on FXCM servers are stored in UTC time zone.
+ 6. Set the system time zone to UTC, this is important as all data on FXCM servers are stored in UTC time zone.
   `$ sudo timedatectl set-timezone UTC`

- 8. To start the process just execute:
+ 7. To start the process just execute:
-  `$ python ~/fxcmminer_v1.1/fxcmminer/engine.py`
+  `$ python3 ~/fxcmminer/fx_collect/main.py`

 ##### All FXCM data will take about 30 hours to download.

 If you need assistance setting this up or find any bugs, please report using the Issue section.

 ### TODO: